Skip to Content

 Method

-7. Slice the chicken and use as you please.
+4. Slice the chicken and serve.

 Nutrition Info